radancyco/radancyco.github.io/privacy.md

 <p>&copy; {{ "now" | date: "%Y" }} {{ site.company-name }}.
 All rights reserved.</p>

-Unless otherwise stated, all Content on this website — including text, articles, images, graphics, illustrations, icons, videos, audio, source code, scripts, markup, stylesheets, and documentation — is the exclusive property of the site owner and is protected by United States and international copyright laws.</p>
+Unless otherwise stated, all Content on this website — including images, graphics, illustrations, icons, videos, audio, and documentation — is the exclusive property of the site owner and is protected by United States and international copyright laws.</p>

 <p>No Content may be reproduced, distributed, transmitted, displayed, published, sublicensed, or otherwise exploited in any form or by any means, including automated systems, without prior written permission, except where expressly permitted by law.</p>